Nguyen-Hoa/gpgpusim-notes/Hoa-Notes_GPGPU-Sim.md

 ### shader.cc <lines 3356-3368>

 The *cycle* function for the *shader_core_ctx* class performs one architecture cycle, described in the previouse sections.
 The first if statement checks whether the core is active and that there are instructions to complete; if neither, then the cycle does not proceed.
 When the cycle proceeds after the if statement, the counter associated with number of cycles a shader performs is updated.
-This is done via *m_stats* object unique to the core, which is of the type, *shader_core_stats*, by presenting with the array with a shader ID, *m_sid* and iterating.
+This is done via *m_stats* object unique to the core, which is of the type, *shader_core_stats*, by presenting the array with a shader ID, *m_sid* and iterating.
 Next, the pipeline functions are invoked backwards so that later stages finish before earlier stages and the results can flow similar to the pipeline effect.
 Finally, the for loop that holds the decode and fetch stage loops for the maximum allowed instructions fetches per cycle.

 ``` c++
 void shader_core_ctx::cycle() {